shinjan5/shinjan5/README.md

-- 👋 Hi, I’m @shinjan5
+- 👋 Hi, I’m Shinjan Sinha
-- 👀 I’m interested in becoming a full stack developer
+- 👀 I’m interested in MLOps
 - 🌱 I’m currently learning CPP and exploring ML at the same time
-- 💞️ I’m looking to collaborate on C++ and  front end projects
+- I’m looking to collaborate on C++ , Python and ML related projects.
-- 📫Dm me on shinzz_28 (instagram)